Tax reporting and your benefits – FAQ

 If you are in a registered domestic partnership, and your partner and/or child(ren) do not qualify as eligible dependents under IRC 152, the UW must report the cost of the insurance that UW provides for these dependents and the insurance contributions you make as wages on your W-2 (displayed in box 1, 3 and 5).
 This is called “imputed wages.”

 The UW determines IRC 152 eligibility based on of the information you provided to us from the Declaration of Tax Status.
 This form is completed at the time you enroll in a PEBB health insurance plan, or at any time you change your enrollment due to a qualifying life event.

-If you determine that your declaration of tax status was incorrect for the prior tax year or requires updating at this time, please contact UW Benefits.
+If you determine that your declaration of tax status was incorrect for the prior tax year or requires updating at this time, please contact the Integrated Service Center.